Wake-Tech-Programming-Club/git-tutorial/README.md

 <img style="float: right;" src="https://firstcontributions.github.io/assets/Readme/submit-pull-request.png" alt="submit pull request" />

-Soon I'll be merging all your changes into the master branch of this project.
-You will get a notification email once the changes have been merged.
+Every so often, someone in charge of the repo will merge your changes into the main branch of this project.
+If you setup to be notified, you will receive a notification email once the changes have been merged.

-## Where to go from here?

 Congrats!
 You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll encounter often as a contributor!

+## Where to go from here?

 Check out advanced git topics found in this git repo:
 #### [Git Workflow Scenarios](git_workflow_scenarios/README.md)